yguitton/training-material/topics/statistics/tutorials/dome/tutorial.md

 - Conversely, if the number of training points is much larger than *p* and/or *f* is small (for example, *(N<sub>pos</sub> + N<sub>neg</sub>) >> p*  and/or *f < 5*), how was __underfitting__ ruled out?

 > **From Example Publication**
-> Single input ML methods are used with default parameters. <br> Optimization is a simple majority.
+> Single input ML methods are used with default parameters.
+Optimization is a simple majority.

 ## 2.7 Regularization